 First-Year Business Students

 Students entering the College as first year students are required to complete a minimum of two full-time co-ops in order to graduate.
 Two part-time co-ops are equivalent to one full-time co-op.
+CCP Accelerated Students should see the next section for their requirement.

 The first co-op is expected to be completed by the end of junior year to demonstrate satisfactory progress towards meeting the total co-op number requirement.